btf-org/flank-docs/docs/comparisons/postman.md

 # Postman

 Postman is a tool for engineering teams to develop and test APIs.
-Flank is a tool for engineers to quickly build business applications for end users.

-They're similar in that they both sit on top existing code/services and don't house any app logic themselves.
+It's similar to Flank in that they both sit on top existing code/services and don't house any app logic themselves.

+The big difference is that Postman is intended to be used by engineers.
+With Flank, the goal is for the engineer to use the app *as little as possible*.
+Flank is just a way to get functionality in the hands of a business user.

+Postman is a good tool.
+Recommend.

 |                      | Flank                                                                                                           | Postman                                                |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |